Neroli

 Neroli oil is an essential oil produced from the blossom of the bitter orange tree (Citrus aurantium subsp. amara or Bigaradia).
-Its scent is sweet, honeyed and somewhat metallic with green and spicy facets.
+Its scent is sweet, honeyed, and somewhat metallic with green and spicy facets.
 Orange blossom water is also extracted from the same blossom and both extracts are extensively used in perfumery.
-Orange blossom can be described as smelling sweeter, warmer and more floral than neroli.
-The difference between how neroli and orange blossom smell and why they are referred to with different names, is a result of the process of extraction that is used to obtain the oil from the blooms.
-Neroli is extracted by steam distillation and orange blossom is extracted via a process of enfleurage (rarely used nowadays due to prohibitive costs) or solvent extraction.
+Orange blossom can be described as smelling sweeter, warmer, and more floral than neroli.
+The difference between neroli and orange blossom is a result of the different extraction processes used to obtain the oil from the blooms.
+Neroli is extracted by steam distillation, whereas orange blossom is extracted through either enfleurage or solvent extraction.

 Production

 The blossoms are gathered, usually by hand, in late April to early May.
 The oil is extracted by steam distillation.
 Tunisia, Morocco, and Egypt are the leading producers of neroli.

 History

 By the end of the 17th century, Anne Marie Orsini, duchess of Bracciano and princess of Nerola, Italy, introduced the essence of bitter orange tree as a fashionable fragrance by using it to perfume her gloves and her bath.
 Since then, the term "neroli" has been used to describe this essence.
-Neroli has a refreshing and distinctive, spicy aroma with sweet and flowery notes.
+Neroli has a refreshing and distinctive spicy aroma with sweet and flowery notes.